 ⇒ Lobby Café

-m) Lobby Café is at the lobby area of First World Hotel.
+m) Lobby Café is in the lobby area of First World Hotel.
 We ate Wonton Noodle, Steamed Chicken Rice and Nasi Lemak.
 My family reviewed that the food was not nice because there were a lot of MSG added.
 I tried one wanton and the meat had not much taste either.
-It will be our last time eating in this restaurant with lousy food standard.
+It will be our last time eating in this restaurant with lousy food standards.

 n) Please see the list of food and prices of Lobby Café by enlarging the image.